jobadekola/nyc-taxi-data/README.md

 ***Steps to Follow in order to access the .ipynb file:***

 1. Locate the src folder
 2. In the src folder, you'll find 2 .ipynb files.
-Namely
+Namely:
     - nyc-taxi-exploratory-data-analysis.ipynb
     - nyc-taxi-predictive-model.ipynb